Office of Special Education Programs funds SRI’s Center for IDEA Early Childhood Data Systems

 “We are committed to making a lasting impact on early childhood special education programs nationwide.” — Grace Kelley

 SRI’s education division helps federal and state agencies, school districts, major foundations, nonprofit organizations, and international and commercial clients tackle some of the most complex issues in education to help students succeed.
-Its mission is to reduce barriers, optimize outcomes, and ensure educational equity for all children, youth, and families.
+Its mission is to reduce barriers, optimize outcomes, and ensure educational access for all children, youth, and families.

 For more information on this program or to work with SRI, contact us today.